mrperfect2641/kid-education/docs/prd.md

 ### 4.1 Student\n- Register with email ID and select Student role
 - Login with email, password, and Student role selection → redirected to Student Dashboard
-- Take quizzes and earn eco-points (3-4 quizzes available with questions)\n- Play fully functional games and complete challenges
-- View leaderboard and personal ranking
+- Take quizzes and earn eco-points (all quizzes added by teachers are available)\n- Play fully functional games and complete challenges (all games added by teachers are available)\n- View leaderboard and personal ranking
 - Submit real-life eco-actions for verification
 - Track progress and view earned badges
-- View learning modules\n
+- View learning modules created and managed by teachers
-### 4.2 Teacher
+\n### 4.2 Teacher
 - Register with email ID and select Teacher role
 - Login with email, password, and Teacher role selection → redirected to Teacher Dashboard
+- **Manage learning modules:**
-- Add and edit information in learning modules
+  - Add new learning modules
-- Create, edit, and manage quizzes, games, and lessons
+  - Edit existing learning module information
+  - Remove or update module content
+- **Manage quizzes:**
+  - Create new quizzes with questions\n  - Edit existing quizzes
+  - Delete quizzes
+  - Quizzes automatically appear in student dashboard upon creation
+- **Manage games:**
+  - Add new games and challenges
+  - Edit existing games
+  - Delete games
+  - Games automatically appear in student dashboard upon creation
 - Conduct games and quizzes for students
 - View class leaderboard of students
 - Generate results and performance reports of students
 - View and approve eco-actions submitted by students
 - Monitor student performance, quiz results, and game results
-- No access to play games or take quizzes\n\n### 4.3 Admin
+- No access to play games or take quizzes\n
+### 4.3 Admin
 - Register with email ID and select Admin role
 - Login with email, password, and Admin role selection → redirected to Admin Dashboard
 - Manage student user accounts